 Laura has written more than thirty books for kids and teens, and estimates that 85% of them involve the supernatural in some way.
 Sadly, in life, she has never met a vampire or a werewolf or even a run-of-the-mill ghost.
 (Her husband, annoyingly, can feel exactly where the ghost is in every supposedly haunted house they enter.
 It's very unfair.)

 She now lives in New York again, and really misses the California weather.
-Along the way, she has acquired a husband, three kids, and a couple of dogs.
-They're all pretty cute, if she does say so herself.
+Along the way, she has acquired a husband, three kids, and way too many dogs and cats.